-Risk Recipients Relevant limits and trigger events % bonus reduction Residual Risk Risk Takers (RT) and Middle Management (MM) Detection of residual risk at medium-high / high levels (Q-factor) max -20% acy Business and Failure to achieve the CET1 target set in the Group RAF -10% Capital Adequacy Governance Group Top RT Exceeding the Early Warning threshold set out in the Group RAF -20% Stability of profits No Business Group Top RT, Heads of Head Office Departments reporting to CEO and the Heads of the Structures reporting to the abovementioned Subjects Failure to achieve a predetermined target to contain the level of operating costs set in the budget max -20% 73sK Business Group RT 1 and MM Regarding the VAR for the trading line: 1.
-Exceeding the limits attributed to the Structures through drill-down of the Early Warning limit of the Group RAF 2.
-Exceeding the Early Warning limit of the Group RAF -15% Group RT identified for VAR -10% for other Group RT and MM Market Risk Business Group RT1 Regarding the VAR Held to Collect and Sale (HTCS) 1.
-Exceeding the limits attributed to the Structures through drill-down of the Early Warning limit of the Group RAF 2.
-Exceeding the Early Warning limit of the Group RAF -10% Business Group RT1 Exceeding the limits relating to the Accumulated Other Comprehensive Income (AOCI) reserve attributed to the Structures concerned through drill-down of the Soft limit set in the Group RAF -20% Italian Pubblic sector Rsk Business Group RT 1 Exceeding the limits relating to Italian government bonds classified as Held to Collect (HTC) attributed to the Structures concerned by drilling-down the Soft limit set in the Group RAF -10% Business Group RT1 Exceeding the consolidated limits on the sensitivity of the Economic Value of Equity ("ΔΕVΕ") attributed to the Structures concerned through drill-down of the Soft limit provided for in the Group's RAF -10% Interest Rate Risk Business Group RT1 Exceeding the limits of the HTCS Portfolio assigned to the main companies of the Group as part of the aforementioned consolidated limit "ΔEVE", attributed to the Structures concerned through a drill-down of the Soft limit envisaged in the Group RAF -10% Business Group RT1 Exceeding the consolidated limits on the sensitivity of the interest margin (NII), attributed to the Structures concerned through a drill-down of the Soft limit envisaged in the Group RAF -10% Conduct Risk RT and MM Failure to comply with the expected levels for the compulsory training -10%
+Risk Recipients Relevant limits and trigger events % bonus reduction Residual Risk Risk Takers (RTs), including the Group Top ones, and Middle Management (MM) Detection of residual risk at medium-high / high levels (Q-factor) max -20% al Business and Failure to achieve the CET1 target set in the Group RAF -10% Capital Adequacy Governance Group Top RTs Exceeding the Early Warning threshold set out in the Group RAF -20% Stability of profits No Business Group Top RTs, Heads of Head Office Departments reporting to CEO and the Heads of the Structures reporting to the abovementioned Subjects Failure to achieve a predetermined target to contain the level of operating costs set in the budget max -20% ask Regarding the VAR for the trading line: 1.
+Exceeding the limits attributed to the Structures through drill-down of the Early Warning limit of the Group RAF and failure to comply with the remediation plan 2.
+Exceeding the Early Warning limit of the Group RAF and failure to comply with the remediation plan Market Risk Business Group RTs 1.
+Exceeding the Iimits attributed to the Structures through drill-down of the Early Warning limit of the Group RAF and failure to comply with the remediation plan 2.
+Exceeding the Early Warning limit of the Group RAF and failure to comply with the remediation plan Business Group RTs Exceeding the limits relating to the Accumulated Other Comprehensive Income (AOCI) reserve attributed to the Structures concerned through drill-down of the Soft limit set in the Group RAF and failure to comply with the remediation plan -20% Italian Pubblic sector Rsk Business Group RTs Exceeding the limits relating to Italian government bonds classified as Held to Collect (HTC) attributed to the Structures concerned by drilling-down the Soft limit set in the Group RAF -10% Business Group RTs Exceeding the consolidated limits on the sensitivity of the Economic Value of Equity ("ΔΕVΕ") attributed to the Structures concerned through drill-down of the Soft limit provided for in the Group's RAF and failure to comply with the remediation plan -10% Interest Rate Risk Business Group RTs Exceeding the limits of the HTCS Portfolio assigned to the main companies of the Group as part of the aforementioned consolidated limit "ΔEVE", attributed to the Structures concerned through a drill-down of the Soft limit envisaged in the Group RAF and failure to comply with the remediation plan -10% = Business Group RTs Exceeding the consolidated limits on the sensitivity of the interest margin (NII), attributed to the Structures concerned through a drill-down of the Soft limit envisaged in the Group RAF and failure to comply with the remediation plan -10% Conduct Risk RTs, including Top ones, and MM Failure to comply with the expected levels for the compulsory training

-1 Including the Deputy to the Head of the IMI CIB Business Division identified as Top Risk Taker
+&lt;sup>1Including the Deputy of the Head of the IMI CIB Business Division identified as Top Risk Taker

-The payment of the individual bonus is, in any case, subject to the verification of the absence of the so-called individual compliance breaches.
+The payment of the individual bonus is, in any case, subject to the verification of the absence of the socalled individual compliance breaches.